Lie groups of controlled characters of combinatorial Hopf algebras: Lie groups of controlled characters on Hopf algebras

 turns $\K \langle \mathcal{A}\rangle$ into a graded and connected $\K$-bialgebra (i.e.\ a Hopf algebra).
 However, an explicit formula for the antipode is available as We call the resulting commutative Hopf algebra $\text{Sh}_\K (\mathcal{A}, \rho)$ the \emph{shuffle Hopf algebra}.
 The shuffle Hopf algebra usually appearing in the literature (e.g.\ \cite{MR1231799}) is constructed with respect to $\rho \equiv 1$.

 Now assume that there is a total order ``$\leq$'' on the alphabet $\mathcal{A}$ and order words in $\mathcal{A}^*$ by the induced lexicographical ordering.
-Then one defines the ``Lyndon words'' as those words $w \in \mathcal{A}^*$ which satisfy that for every non trivial splitting $w=uv$ the condition $u< v$ holds.
-A theorem by Radford (cf.\ \cite[Section 6]{MR1231799} or \cite{MR1747062}) shows that the shuffle Hopf algebra is isomorphic to the polynomial algebra $\K [\Sigma]$, where $\Sigma$ is the set of Lyndon words in $\mathcal{A}^*$.
-Summing up, $(\text{Sh}_\K (\mathcal{A}, \rho), \Sigma)$ is a combinatorial Hopf algebra
+Then one defines the ``Lyndon words'' as those words $w \in \mathcal{A}^*$ which satisfy that for every non trivial splitting $w=uv$ the condition $u< v$.
+Radford's theorem (cf.\ \cite[Section 6]{MR1231799} or \cite{MR1747062}) shows that the shuffle Hopf algebra is isomorphic to the polynomial algebra $\K [\Sigma]$, where $\Sigma$ is the set of Lyndon words in $\mathcal{A}^*$.
+Summing up, $(\text{Sh}_\K (\mathcal{A}, \rho), \Sigma)$ is a combinatorial Hopf algebra.

-Recall that shuffle Hopf algebras appear in diverse applications connected to numerical analysis, see e.g.\ \cite{MR2407032,Murua2015,MR3485151,MR2790315}.
+Recall that shuffle Hopf algebras appear in diverse applications connected to numerical analysis, see e.g.\ \cite{MR2407032,MR3648103,MR3485151,MR2790315}.
 Also they appear in the work of Fliess in control theory (we refer to \cite[Section 6, Example (5)]{Oberst} for an account).
 Furthermore, there are generalisations of the shuffle Hopf algebra, e.g.\ the Quasi-shuffle Hopf algebras \cite{MR1747062}, which are also combinatorial Hopf algebras. \end{ex}